justfoolingaround/animdl/readme.md

 ![AnimDL Cover](https://raw.githubusercontent.com/justfoolingaround/animdl/master/assets/cover.png)

-AnimDL - Download & stream your favorite anime
+AnimDL - Download & stream your favorite anime in best qualities
 ---

-AnimDL is an incredibly powerful tool to download and/or stream your favorite anime.
+AnimDL is an incredibly powerful tool to download and/or stream your favorite anime alongside realtime upscaling.

 The core advantage of this tool is that, it can download and stream from the sites mentioned below without using inefficient dependencies like Selenium and JS Evaluators.
 This tool has taken advantage of internal streaming mechanisms in different site(s) such that, it acts as a browser itself internally to hunt down stream URL(s).